 A compartment syndrome occurs when the muscles swell too big for the surrounding sheath and can be acute or chronic.

 Cramp is an involuntary contraction of the muscle which can not only be very painful but may also cause muscle damage in severe cases.
 We look at the possible causes and treatment options available.

 A contusion is a bruise resulting from a direct blow or impact.
 Often the muscle is crushed against the bone.

 A stress fracture of the fibula is a small fracture or hairline crack in the bone.
 It is not as common as a stress fracture of the tibia because the fibula is not used in load bearing in the same way.

-DVT or deep vein thrombosis is a blood clot in a vein.
+Deep Vein Thrombosis or DVT is a blood clot in a vein.
 It is most common in the calf muscle area, particularly following surgery and long-haul flights.
-Symptoms include tenderness and pain at the site of the clot.
-It is very important to treat these calf injuries correctly and not apply massage as the clot can dislodge and travel up towards the heart where the effects can be very series, even fetal.
+It is very important this is not misdiagnosed as a calf strain.

 A common problem in athletes is tight calf muscles, especially in runners.
 We look at symptoms, causes and treatment options to release muscle tightness.

 The deep posterior compartment is a surrounded by a sheath which contains the muscles of the lower leg.
 Compartment syndromes arise when a muscle becomes too big for the sheath that surrounds it.